 DHHR filed the petition in the instant case against the children's parents in March of 2011.
 Referrals had been made to DHHR on this family since 2000.
 The petition in the instant case was based on allegations that the parents failed to adequately provide for the children's needs at home and at school.
-Both parents were unemployed, were financially dependent on others, and were dependent on drugs.
-At the preliminary hearing, the circuit court made findings that both parents have been involved with criminal truancy cases and that a juvenile petition for truancy was anticipated to be filed against the oldest child, T.F.-1.
-Petitioner Mother at one point had also taken the children to Virginia under the belief that she would prevent removal by DHHR from their home.
-At the adjudicatory hearing in July of 2011, both parents admitted to substance abuse, addiction to narcotics, their past criminal truancy charges, and domestic violence in the home.
-In particular, Petitioner Mother discussed instances where the father shoved her down the stairs, threatened to set the house on fire with her and the children in it, and choked her.
-The father submitted that he and Petitioner Mother "grabbed" each other.
-The circuit court adjudicatory improvement period with directions to participate in drug tests and services.
+Both parents were unemployed, were financially dependent on others, and dependent on drugs.
+At the preliminary hearing, the circuit court made findings that both parents had been involved with criminal truancy cases and that a juvenile petition for truancy was anticipated to be filed against the oldest child, T.F.-1.
+The children's mother at one point had also taken the children to Virginia under the belief that she would prevent removal by DHHR from their home.
+At the adjudicatory hearing in July of 2011, both parents admitted and stipulated to substance abuse, addiction to narcotics, their past criminal truancy charges, and domestic violence in the home.
+In particular, the children's mother discussed instances where Petitioner Father shoved her down the stairs, threatened to set the house on fire with her and the children in it, and choked her.
+Petitioner Father submitted that he and the children's mother "grabbed" each other.
+The circuit court adjudicated both parents as abusive and neglectful and granted both parents a three-month post-adjudicatory improvement period with directions to participate in drug tests and services.
 At a review hearing in September of 2011, the circuit court found that the parents had not complied with their improvement periods.
 In particular, neither parent called in for their drug screens and both admitted to continuing to take hydrocodone without a prescription.
 The circuit court revoked the parents' improvement periods and set the matter for disposition.
 At the dispositional hearing in October of 2011, the circuit court made findings that the parents continued to use drugs, failed to participate in random drug testing, and failed to cooperate with the terms and goals of the Family Case Plan.
 After finding that the conditions of abuse and neglect could not be corrected in the foreseeable future, the circuit court terminated the parents' parental rights and terminated visitation.
-Petitioner Mother appeals this order, arguing three assignments of error.
+Petitioner Father appeals this order, arguing three assignments of error.

-&lt;sup>1Because two children in this matter share the same initials, these children will be referred to throughout this decision as T.F.-1 and T.F.-2.
+1Because two children in this matter share the same initials, these children will be referred to throughout this decision as T.F.-1 and T.F.-2.